 After finishing research and experimentation, you are required to write a (maximum) 250 word, one-page abstract.
 This should be written on the Official Abstract and Certification Form as provided by Science Service.
-The abstract should include:
+The abstract should include the following:

 - a) purpose of the experiment

-- b) procedures used,
+- b) procedure

-- c) data, and
+- c) data

-- d) conclusions.
+- d) conclusions

 It may also include any possible research applications.
 Only minimal reference to previous work may be included.
-An abstract should not include:
+An abstract must not include the following:

-- a) acknowledgments (including naming the research institution and/ or mentor with which you were working), or - b) work or procedures done by the mentor.
+a) acknowledgments (including naming the research institution and/ or mentor with which you were working), or self-promotions and external endorsements b) work or procedures done by the mentor